Mark Little (Canadian comedian)

-Mark Thomas Little (born October 21, 1983) is a Canadian actor, comedian, writer, and producer.
+Mark Thomas Little (born October 21, 1982) is a Canadian actor, comedian, writer, and producer.
 He is best known for his appearances on the CBC Television sitcom Mr. D, playing Simon Hunt, the Xavier Academy science teacher, and his work with Picnicface.

 Personal

-Little grew up in New Westminster, British Columbia, and lived in Vancouver, British Columbia and Halifax, Nova Scotia, before moving to Toronto, Ontario, where he currently resides.
+Little grew up in New Westminster, British Columbia, and lived in Vancouver, British Columbia and Halifax, Nova Scotia, before moving to Toronto, Ontario.
+He currently resides in New York City.

 Career

 Comedy

 Little is the former Humour Editor of Simon Fraser University's The Peak (newspaper).
 He has performed at Yuk Yuk's, the Halifax Comedy Festival, and CBC Radio's "So You Think You're Funny" series.
 He is a member of the Halifax-based sketch comedy group Picnicface.
-The troupe has produced several successful viral videos, is featured on Funny or Die, and stars in the films, Roller Town and Room for Rent.
+The troupe has produced several successful viral videos, is featured on Funny or Die, and stars in the films Roller Town and Room for Rent.

-Little is also co-star of CTV's Space Riders: Division Earth, a Power Rangers-themed web series that released its first season in 2014.
-The show won the 2015 Canadian Canadian Screen Award for best original webseries, and is set to release a second season in 2016.
+Little is also the co-star of CTV's Space Riders: Division Earth, a Power Rangers-themed web series that released its first season in 2014.
+The show won the 2015 Canadian Canadian Screen Award for best original webseries, and released a second season in 2017.

 Television

-Since 2012, Little has portrayed Xavier Academy Science teacher Simon Hunt on the CBC Television sitcom Mr. D.
+Little portrayed Xavier Academy Science teacher Simon Hunt on the CBC Television sitcom Mr. D from 2012 until the show’s end in 2018, appearing in all 8 seasons.

 Voice acting

-Little's voice is featured in the YouTube video for an energy beverage called "Powerthirst" which holds over 32 million views and is part of an internet meme known as "Extreme Advertising".
+Little's voice is featured in the YouTube video for an energy beverage called "Powerthirst" which holds over 32 million views.
 Little was subsequently hired to voice a drink ad inspired by the film Idiocracy called "Brawndo: The Thirst Mutilator".
-Little currently stars as the title role in the VRV animated series Gary and His Demons.
-He is the voice of Dino in the Netflix series Cupcake & Dino: General Services and voiced Dave the mall guard Transformers: BotBots (TV series).
-He is also the writer of most of the series' episodes.
+Little created, writes and voices the title role in the VRV animated series Gary and His Demons.
+He is the voice of Dino in the Netflix series Cupcake & Dino: General Services and voiced Dave the mall guard in Transformers: BotBots.

+Podcast

+Starting in March 2023, Little launched a podcast titled “How Can We Help?” with fellow comedian Jackie Pirico.
+Occasionally joined by guest hosts, Little and Pirico respond with advice to listeners’ letters.
+Each episode ends with a celebrity advice segment, in which the hosts respond to “letters” from famous figures stuck in conundrums, such as a letter from a man named Jafar who aspired to become a sultan.